 Grasse River Superfund Site, Massena, NY

 Arconic Inc. (formerly named Alcoa Inc.) has owned and operated an aluminum product manufacturing facility (now called Arconic Inc. Massena Operations) in the town of Massena, St. Lawrence County, New York, since 1903.
 In connection with its past operations at the facility, Alcoa released hazardous substances, including polychlorinated biphenyls (PCBs), onto the facility property as well as into the Grasse River through four industrial outfalls.
 As a result of these discharges, sediments in the river system surrounding the Alcoa manufacturing facility (known as Alcoa West) and approximately seven miles downstream have been contaminated.
-Analysis of fish in the Grasse River revealed high levels of PCB contamination and, as a result, in 1990 the New York State Department of Health issued a consumption advisory recommending that no fish be eaten from the Grasse River between the mouth of the Grasse River and the Massena Power Canal (see More Information for current New York state and St. Regis Mohawk Tribe consumption advisories).
+Analysis of fish in the Grasse River revealed high levels of PCB contamination and, as a result, in 1990 the New York State Department of Health issued a consumption advisory recommending that no fish be eaten from the Grasse River between the mouth of the Grasse River and the Massena Power Canal.

 Contamination on the Alcoa West facility property and in upland areas is being investigated and remediated by Alcoa pursuant to several consent orders with the New York State Department of Environmental Conservation (NYSDEC).